bbc/rd-apmm-python-lib-mediagrains/gsf_docs/ssb.md

 The block header is immediately followed by the block payload, the format of which is defined for the individual types of block.
 Some blocks are structured to consist of an initial header followed by a list of sequential subblocks, identified in the same way.

+## Versioning

+The format version is split into a *major_version* and *minor_version*.
+This information is used by a reader to determine whether it supports the file or not.
+The *major_version* changes when a change is made to the format that would break readers, i.e. a reader would fail to parse the file or fail to interpret the data correctly.
+The *minor_version* changes when a change is made to the format that does not break readers.
+It indicates that there is potentially additional information in the file that is not essential to understanding and using the contents of the file.

-A block could contain more properties than a reader expects.
-A block could contain sub-blocks that a reader does not recognise.
+Block could contain more properties than a reader expects.
+Blocks could contain sub-blocks that a reader does not recognise.
 The reader must ignore the additional properties and blocks, e.g. by skipping over them using the parent block's size information.
 The presence of additional data can be signalled by the *minor_version* in the file header or by a parent block including some indication of a local extension.
 A file type can therefore be extended without breaking existing reader implementations.

 ## "fill" Block